hubertlepicki/handbook/benefits/401k-plan.md

 If you would like to rollover an existing 401(k), please contact our plan administrator: [Michael Jageler][plan-admin-email].

-## ﻿Fine Print
+## Fine Print
-﻿

 Chad Pytel & Matthew Jankowski are the Plan's Trustees.
 Anna Miragliuolo is an Authorized Signer (non-Trustee.)

 [wikipedia]: http://en.wikipedia.org/wiki/401(k)
 [benefits-email]: mailto:benefits@thoughtbot.com